 INTRODUCTION

 When I was a child I received an American Flyer train set for Christmas but it consisted of only an oval.
 I began collecting Märklin trains in 1972.
 My wife gave me a small starter set for Christmas AND a Märklin catalog.
 When I read the Märklin catalog I realized that my dream of having some switches on a layout could be realized.
 And so it began.
 I purchased some switches which of course required more track.
 With more track I had room for more trains.
 You get the picture.
 My wife created a monster which she kept feeding.
 Every Christmas she has bought me one or more engines and cars to go with the engine.
-My layout has grown considerably since that first starter set with a simple oval.

 As a gift an artist friend and colleague at Nassau Community College painted a picture of Heaven as he thought it would be for me.
 I found a sign in a train store which says it best.
 The little guy in the lower left of the picture is an engineer bear created by a student in the Nassau Community College Fashion Design Program.
+There was room for this picture and sign in my Garden City home but, unfortunately, not enough room in my new home.

 (Click on the symbols below to visit a web site with more information about that product.
 Click back to return to this page.)